w3f/Grants-Program/docs/RFPs/jsonrpsee-proxy-support.md

 On 4th of September of 2022 a [pr was created](https://github.com/paritytech/jsonrpsee/issues/870) to start the process of adding socks5 support for JsonRpsee.
 Noone has had time to fix this issue and implement this feature, therefor this RFP.

-Bitcoind has been the default node software for Bitcoin for several years and it comes out of the box with

 ## Motivation:
 -  Enable client libraries to connect to .onion rpc nodes.